h-kok/ToDo-App/README.md

 -   Add feature to add new tasks tagged with task category.
 -   Add feature to update tasks automatically by changing the task name and the category
 -   Add feature to duplicate tasks.
 Need to adjust count state to add correct ID to duplicate tasks, so they will render correctly.

+### 06/06/23

+-   Move count state to Tasks level so all duplicate tasks have correct ID.
+-   Pass task props to AddTask and Task components so that tasks array retains duplicate tasks and re-renders correctly.

 ---